marcpaq/hecs/README.md

 and interacting with commands.

 [**Mode**](https://www.gnu.org/software/emacs/manual/html_node/emacs/Modes.html#Modes)\:
-auto-adapt keyboard commands, visual appearance, and behaviour to what you're editing.
+Alters editor behaviour and appearance automatically to the type of text you edit.
+You learn one editing feature and Emacs adapts the feature to the problem.
 Example: Pressing TAB at the beginning of a line in fundamental-mode inserts a tab character while TAB in python-mode aligns indentation of the statement.

 [**Touch-typing**](https://en.wikipedia.org/wiki/Touch_typing): if you don't already, learn!